Patricia Dailey

 Biography

-B.A.
-Sarah Lawrence College; Ph.D.
-University of California, Irvine (2002); LMS, Pontifical Institute of Mediaeval Studies (2005).
-Patricia Dailey joined Columbia faculty in 2004 after a holding a Woodrow Wilson Postdoctoral Fellowship at Northwestern University (2002-2004).
-She specializes in medieval literature and critical theory, focusing on women's mystical texts, and Anglo-Saxon poetry and prose.
-Her book Promised Bodies: Time, Language, and Corporeality in Medieval Women's Mystical Texts (Columbia University Press, 2013) examines the relation between gender, temporality, the body, and language in medieval mystical texts, with a focus on the thirteenth century mystic Hadewijch.
-Her current book project, In Parentheses, examines the interrelation of literature and lived experience through early medieval English poetry.
-She is the co-editor, with Veerle Fraeters, of A Companion to Hadewijch (forthcoming, Brill).
-Articles include, "Riddles, Wonder, and Responsiveness in Anglo-Saxon Literature," in the Cambridge History of Early Medieval English Literature 500-1150 (2012); "The Body and its Senses" and "Time and Memory" in the Cambridge Companion to Christian Mysticism (2012); "Children of Promise: The Bodies of Hadewijch of Antwerp," Journal of Medieval and Early Modern Studies (Spring, 2011); and "Questions of Dwelling in Anglo-Saxon Poetry and Medieval Mysticism: Inhabiting Landscape, Body, Mind," New Medieval Literatures (vol 8, 2006).
-Other articles have appeared in Women's Studies Quarterly , Witness Issue (2007), Le Secret: Motif et Moteur de la Litterature (1999), Les Imaginaires du Mal (2000), the PMLA's special issue on Derrida (2005), and Routledge's Women and Gender in Medieval Europe: An Encyclopedia.
-In addition to her work in medieval literature, she has translated works by Giorgio Agamben (The Time That Remains, Stanford 2005), Jean-François Lyotard, and Antonio Negri.
+Other articles include "Riddles, Wonder, and Responsiveness in Anglo-Saxon Literature," in the Cambridge History of Early Medieval English Literature 500-1150 (2012); "The Body and its Senses" and "Time and Memory" in the Cambridge Companion to Christian Mysticism (2012); "Children of Promise: The Bodies of Hadewijch of Antwerp," Journal of Medieval and Early Modern Studies (Spring, 2011); and "Questions of Dwelling in Anglo-Saxon Poetry and Medieval Mysticism: Inhabiting Landscape, Body, Mind," New Medieval Literatures (vol 8, 2006).
+Other articles have appeared in the Syndicate Network (2022), Women's Studies Quarterly, Witness Issue (2007), Le Secret: Motif et Moteur de la Litterature (1999), Les Imaginaires du Mal (2000), the PMLA's special issue on Derrida (2005), and Routledge's Women and Gender in Medieval Europe: An Encyclopedia.
+She has translated works by Giorgio Agamben (The Time That Remains, Stanford 2005), Jean-François Lyotard, and Antonio Negri.
 She is the founder of the Colloquium for Early Medieval Studies (formerly the Anglo-Saxon Studies Colloquium) and co-founder of the Affect Studies University Seminar.
-She has served as the Director of the Institute for Research on Women, Gender, and Sexuality and is the Co-Chair of the Women’s, Gender, and Sexuality Studies Council (WGSSC).
-She was the initiator and co-founder of the Junior Faculty Advisory Board (JFAB).
+She has served as the Director of the Institute for the Study of Sexuality and Gender and is the Co-Chair of the Women’s, Gender, and Sexuality Studies Council (WGSSC).
+She was the initiator and co-founder of the Junior Faculty Advisory Board (JFAB), and recently served as Chair (2023-2025).
+She serves on the board of trustees of the non-profits Yiya Solutions and the New York Medieval Society.